cjoakim/azure-devops-examples/README.md

 # azure-devops-examples

-Examples of using Azure DevOps, including Containerized Spring Boot apps, and ARM templates
+Examples of using Azure DevOps

 ## Links